luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/07-new-ego-traits.md

 **▲ Ego Trait • CP Cost: 1**

 Thanks to a traumatic past or a quirk of your psyche, you are emotionally inured to a particular source of stress and trauma, such as extensive isolation, asphyxiation, or Pandora gates.
 You are immune to Stress Tests and taking stress from that specific source.
-Use the entries on the Stressful Experiences table (▶229, EP2) for guidelines.
+Use the entries on the [Stressful Experiences table](../../../12/23-stressful-situations.md#stressful-experiences) (_EP2_) for guidelines.
 GMs should not allow sources that are overly broad (i.e., “killing” is not acceptable, but “killing in self-defense” is).
-This trait may be taken more than once for separate sources, but no more than 3 times for sources in each category of stressful experience; for anything beyond that, use the Hardening trait (▶74, EP2).
+This trait may be taken more than once for separate sources, but no more than 3 times for sources in each category of stressful experience; for anything beyond that, use the [Hardening trait](../../../04/28-traits.md#hardening) (_EP2_).

 ### Synth Kinesics

 **▲ Ego Trait • CP Cost: 1**

 You have a fine grasp of subtext and nuance even when dealing with others who lack emotive capabilities or visual clues.
-You do not suffer the −30 modifier to Kinesics Tests when interacting with synthmorphs, bots, infomorphs, or similar context-barren situations (Kinesics ▶50, EP2).
+You do not suffer the −30 modifier to Kinesics Tests when interacting with synthmorphs, bots, infomorphs, or similar context-barren situations ([Kinesics](../../../04/19-active-skill-list.md#kinesics), _EP2_).

 ### Temptation Immunity

 **▲ Ego Trait • CP Cost: 2**

 You do not get addicted to things.
-You never have to make a mental Addiction Test (▶330, EP2).
+You never have to make a [mental Addiction Test](../../../16/15-chemicals-drugs-and-toxins.md#addiction-and-abuse) (_EP2_).
 Your morph, however, is still susceptible to physical addictions.

 ### Untarnished Rep

 **▲ Ego Trait • CP Cost: 1**

 Through fame, a lifetime of achievement, or some lucky quirk, your reputation in one particular social network is very difficult to assail.
 Choose one rep score.
 Any test to attack your reputation in that network suffers a −30 modifier, and any rep losses in that network are automatically halved.
-This does not apply if you burn your own rep. This trait is incompatible with the Blocklisted Rep trait (▶77, EP2) with the same rep score.
+This does not apply if you burn your own rep. This trait is incompatible with the [Blocklisted Rep trait](../../../04/28-traits.md#blocklisted-rep) (_EP2_) with the same rep score.

 ### Uplift Affinity